hmncube/JuiceMe/README.md

 ### Features
-- Extract airtime vaoucher number from the card
+- Extract airtime voucher number from the card
 - Stores the number
 - Can retry the number later on
 - Can automatically topup the airtime if the a valid number is found
+- Automatticaly detect network being used and select the appropriate USSD of user can manually set

 ### TODO
 - [X] Add support for another networks
 - [X] Code clean up
-- [ ] Handle dual sims
+- [X] Handle dual sims (Best fix while supporting Android 5.0)
 - [ ] Make it generic
 - [ ] Add tests
 - [ ] ~~Add support for < Android 5.0~~ Adding this will make the app big > 25 mb, still weighing weather to impliment